mr-ansar/layer-cake/doc/source/index.rst

 * switching to a pool of request *processes* with the addition of a single argument,
 * switching to a pool of request *hosts* with around 10 lines of additional code.

 The material is arranged as a series of guides.
-Some background implementation details are covered where this might help with less obvious behaviours.
-A testing client, capable of replicating the workload of large numbers of clients is provided at the end.
+A testing client, capable of replicating the workload of large numbers of clients is included.
+A few references and background information is also provided.

 .. toctree::
    :maxdepth: 1